grnet/snf-image-creator/docs/usage.rst

 *--no-sysprep* and *--no-shrink* respectively.

-If *--print-sysprep* is defined, the program will exit after outputing a list of enabled and disabled system preparation operation appliable to this media source.
+If *--print-sysprep* is defined, the program will exit after outputing a list of enabled and disabled system preparation operation applicable to this media source.
 The user can enable or disable specific *syspreps* when creating an image, using *-{enable,disable}-sysprep* options.
 You can specify those options multiple times to enable or disable multiple *syspreps*.